RDN Credential - Frequently Asked Questions

 Yes.
-The registration identification card will reflect both the RD*and RDN* credentials.
+The registration identification card reflect both the RD and RDN credentials.

 No. There is no additional cost for using the RDN credential.

-No. The current RD* recertification requirements apply to the RDN* credentials.
+No. The current RD recertification requirements apply to the RDN credential.

 How does the new optional RDN credential fit into the Academy’s ongoing branding and marketing efforts?

-The Academy is developing a brand plan to strengthen and differentiate a respected brand.
+The Academy is developing a plan to strengthen and differentiate a respected brand.